 I live with pain and I want help, but I’m worried about becoming addicted to pain medication.
 What can I do?

-Non-medication interventions such as graded exercise programs, physical therapy, mindfulness meditation, yoga, tai-chi, and a form of psychotherapy called cognitive-behavioral therapy (CBT) all take some effort but often work very well.
+Non-medication interventions such as graded exercise programs, physical therapy, mindfulness meditation, yoga, tai-chi and a form of psychotherapy called cognitive-behavioral therapy (CBT) all take some effort but often work very well.
 Acupuncture may benefit some people living with pain.
-Many medications which do not have addiction potential can also be helpful for chronic pain.
-These include anti-inflammatory medications like aspirin, ibuprofen, or naproxen; antidepressants like nortriptyline or duoloxetine; or medications often used for seizures like gabapentin or pregabalin.
+Many medications that do not have addiction potential can also be helpful for chronic pain.
+These include anti-inflammatory medications like aspirin, ibuprofen or naproxen; antidepressants like nortriptyline or duoloxetine; or medications often used for seizures like gabapentin or pregabalin.

 If you or someone you know does require opioid pain medications to help manage chronic pain, it is reassuring to know that the majority of people who take these medications for chronic pain do not become addicted to them, although anyone who takes these type of medications for more than a few weeks is likely to have some tolerance (less effect of the medication over time) and withdrawal symptoms if the medications are stopped abruptly.
 More

 Professor and Director, Addiction Psychiatry Residency Program

 University of Washington